BetterCorp/node-netflowv9/README.md

 node-netflowv9
 ==============

-NetFlow Version 1,5,7,9 library for Node.JS
+NetFlow Version 9 library for Node.JS
-NetFlow Version 10 (IPFix) is next (a lot of the IPFIX types are implemented already)!

 The library is still under development, please be careful!
-It has been tested with Cisco IOS XR and IPv4 although it must work with IPv6 too!
+It has been tested with Cisco IOS XR, IPv4 and Mikrotik although it must work with IPv6 too!
 Please log problems in the issues section!

 ## Usage

 The usage of the netflowv9 collector library is very very simple.
 You just have to do something like this:

-    var Collector = require('node-netflowv9');
+    var Collector = require('@bettercorp/node-netflowv9');

     Collector(function(flow) {
         console.log(flow);
-    }).listen(3000);
+    }).listen(2055);

 or you can use it as event provider:

-    Collector({port: 3000}).on('data',function(flow) {
+    Collector({port: 2055}).on('data',function(flow) {
         console.log(flow);
     });